Farzam1372/Farzam1372/README.md

 ----
 # Professional Background 🌐
-- 🎓 Master's student in Industrial Engineering with a focus on Data Science and AI.
+- 🎓 Master's student in Industrial Engineering with a focus on Data Science and AI
-- 🎓 Bachelor's in Mechanical Engineering.
+- 🎓 Bachelor's in Mechanical Engineering
+- 🎓 IBM Data Science Course
 -----
 # Skills and Expertise 🚀